bulbousdreamer/dotfiles/.dotfiles/documentation/index.md

 Git worktree commands may fail if the directory where it is created is not accessible from all dotfiles types that try to access it.
 For example, if the worktree .git file says the gitdir is "C:/..." then a Linux machine will not be able to use that worktree.

+Balancing automation and poor design.
+For example, DOTFILES_DEBUG statements were initially hardcoded to not depend on a variable that could be set differently and print misleading information, but manually updating was tedious.
+Many users will want Git information on their PS1 prompt, but in the past adding a generic one caused errors in some dotfiles types.
+Some systems such as Git for Windows come with it and configure it automatically in `/etc/profile.d/git-prompt.sh`.
+Currently leaving it up to the specific dotfiles type to configure its own.
+Theoretically it just needs added to the appropriate bash_profile.d folder.

 # Architecture

 .bash_profile, .bashrc, .profile - Expected entry points for bash process.
 Detect the environment and read the correct configuration.
 These will source all the other files to load the configuration.